Madelene/100-days-of-code/log.md

 - Worked with a student on SQL, SQL syntax, and SQL with Sinatra

 **Thoughts:**
-- I am trying to remain positive.
-When I'm focused and immersed in code, I am fine and happy.
+- I am trying to remain positive and focused.